openstack-archive/patrole/doc/source/installation.rst

 #. [rbac] section updates ::

        # The role that you want the RBAC tests to use for RBAC testing
+       # This needs to be edited to run the test as a different role.
        rbac_role=_member_
        # Tell standard RBAC test cases to run other wise it they are skipped.
        rbac_flag=true